Claim of the biblical descent of the Bagrationi dynasty: Constantine VII Porphyrogenitus

 The legend became well known enough to feature in the 45th chapter of the treatise De Administrando Imperio, written c.
-950 by the Byzantine emperor Constantine VII Porphyrogenitus, whom the claim apparently reached through the Caucasians serving at the imperial court in Constantinople.
+950 by the Byzantine emperor Constantine VII, whom the claim apparently reached through the Caucasians serving at the imperial court in Constantinople.
 According to Constantine, the Georgians believed they were scions of Uriah's wife Bathsheba, with whom King David committed adultery, and who had children by him.
 Thus, they claimed to have been related to the Virgin Mary, inasmuch as she was also descended from David.

 Constantine Porphyrogenitus's account betrays Georgian influence, but some of its details are uncorroborated elsewhere.
 It contradicts the Georgian historian Sumbat's more elaborated version by citing the genealogical line leading to the Virgin Mary instead of that leading to Joseph, the husband of Mary.
 Finally, Constantine's genealogy reaches the two brothers, David and Spandiatis, who had left Jerusalem at the advice of an oracle and settled at the boundaries of Persia, where they founded their kingdom in Iberia (i.e., Kartli) and increased their power through the help of the emperor Heraclius.
 Spandiatis was childless, but David had a son Pankratios, who had a son Asotios, whose son Adarnase was made curopalates by the emperor Leo, Constantine's father.